 Meeting: October 6, 2021: Russia's Climate Strategy: opportunities and challenges

-The last interactive discussion of the Brussels Energy Club focus on the following topic:
+The last interactive discussion of the Brussels Energy Club have focused on the following topic:

 "Russia's Climate Strategy: opportunities and challenges"